 In the past, electric car batteries were developed based on acid technologies.
 This was bad for the environment and meant bulky, heavy batteries that were expensive to produce and not particularly efficient, being slow to charge and quick to drain.
 Moreover, these batteries have a short lifespan and degrade quickly, making them expensive to replace.

-Due to our all-ceramic, high capacity battery design that uses an advanced form of ultra capacitor, we are now able to develop an electric vehicle battery that is light years ahead of anything else out there.
+Due to our all-ceramic, high capacity energy storage device for solar panels and electric vehicles that uses an advanced form of ultracapacitor, we are now able to develop an electric vehicle energy storage device that is light years ahead of anything else out there.

 By making the ceramic di-electric component much thinner and lighter without any loss of electrical capacity – we have been able to develop a significantly smaller, lighter battery.
 In fact, we believe we can go even further, produce pocket-sized car batteries in the very near future.